PseudoDevs/IamGhost/abmd10.md

-Last updated: 2024-04-06 07:40:29
+Last updated: 2024-04-06 07:41:02
-Random Quote: I hate kids.
-They don't drink, they haven't travelled... - Nicky Nichols
+Random Quote: Kids, I'm going to tell you an incredible story, the story of how I met your mother. - Ted Mosby